pivotal-cf/docs-pks/console-deploy-ova.hbs.md

   * Accept the end user license agreements (EULA)
   * Select the disk format and destination datastore for the management console VM
 1. On the **Select Networks** page, select a network port group to which to connect the management console VM.
-    <p class="note warning"><strong> Important:</strong> If you intend to deploy Tanzu Kubernetes Grid Integrated Edition in a bring your own topology VMWare NSX environment, do not use the network on which you deploy the Tanzu Kubernetes Grid Integrated Edition Management Console VM as the network for the management plane when you deploy Tanzu Kubernetes Grid Integrated Edition.
+    <p class="note warning"><strong> Important:</strong> If you intend to deploy {{  vars.product }} in a bring your own topology VMWare NSX environment, do not use the network on which you deploy the {{  vars.product }} Management Console VM as the network for the management plane when you deploy {{  vars.product }}.
 Using the same network for the management console VM and the management plane requires additional NSX configuration and is not recommended.</p>
 1. On the **Customize template** page, expand **Appliance Configuration**.
   * Set the root password for the management console VM.
 Setting the root password for the VM is mandatory.
   * Optionally uncheck the **Permit Root Login** check box.

     <p class="note"><strong>Note</strong>: If you uncheck the check box, you can permit root login later by editing the settings of the management console VM.

     The root password is the only mandatory option.
 If you want to use auto-generated certificates, DHCP networking, and you do not want to integrate with VMware vRealize Log Insight, click **Next** to start the OVA deployment.
 Otherwise, complete the remaining steps in this procedure.

 1. Configure the management console VM certificate, that is used by all of the services that run in the management console VM to authenticate connections.

     To use auto-generated, self-signed certificates, leave the **Appliance TLS Certificate**, **Appliance TLS Certificate Key**, and **Certificate Authority Certificate** text boxes blank.

     To use a custom certificate:

     Paste the contents of the server certificate PEM file in the **Appliance TLS Certificate** text box.

     ```
     -----BEGIN CERTIFICATE-----
     appliance_certificate_contents
     -----END CERTIFICATE-----
     ```

     Paste the contents of the certificate key in the **Appliance TLS Certificate Key** text box.
 The management console VM supports unencrypted PEM encoded formats for TLS private keys.

     ```
     -----BEGIN PRIVATE KEY-----
     appliance_private_key_contents
     -----END PRIVATE KEY-----
     ```

     Paste the contents of the Certificate Authority (CA) file in the **Certificate Authority Certificate** text box.

     ```
     -----BEGIN CERTIFICATE-----
     root_CA_certificate_contents
     -----END CERTIFICATE-----
     ```

     To use a certificate that uses a chain of intermediate CAs, paste into the **Certificate Authority Certificate** text box the contents of a certificate chain PEM file.
 The PEM file must include a chain of the intermediate CAs all the way down to the root CA.

     ```
     -----BEGIN CERTIFICATE-----
     intermediate_CA_certificate_contents